-Kolam designs with dotsWhile free hand rangolis are popular in many parts of India, rangoli with dots called (pulli ) kolam in Tamil is popular in Tamil Nadu (chukkala muggulu in Telugu or pulli vecha kolam of Tamil Nadu ).
+Kolam designs with dotsWhile free hand rangolis are popular in many parts of India, rangoli with dots called (pulli ) kolam in Tamil or chukkala muggulu is popular in Tamil Nadu (chukkala muggulu in Telugu or pulli vecha kolam of Tamil Nadu ).
 This can be further classified into two types ner pulli kolam and idukku pulli kolam.
 Some of these kolam designs may be useful for Margazhi kolam too or if you are looking for Sankranthi / Pongal muggulu with dots.